Rufino Tamayo: Career

 In 1935, he joined the Liga de Escritores y Artistas Revolucionarios (LEAR).
 The LEAR was an organization in which Mexican artists could express through painting and writing their responses towards the revolutionary war and governmental policies than are current in Mexico.
 Although Tamayo did not agree with Siqueiros and Orozco, they were chosen along with four others to represent their art in the first American Artists' Congress in New York.
 Now married, Rufino and Olga had planned on staying in New York only for the duration of the event; however, they made New York their permanent home for the next decade and a half.

 In 1948, Tamayo's first major retrospective was held at the Palacio de Bellas Artes in Mexico City.
 Although his position remained controversial, his popularity was high.
+During this time, he became acquainted with young American artist Joseph Glasco who was studying at the school of art at San Miguel de Allende and Tamayo moved into Glasco’s apartment and studio at one point.
 Uncomfortable with the continuing political controversy, Tamayo and Olga moved to Paris in 1949 where they remained for the next decade.

 Tamayo also enjoyed portraying women in his paintings.
 His early works included many nudes, a subject that eventually disappeared in his later career.
-However, he often painted his wife Olga, showing her struggles through color choices and facial expressions.
+However, he often painted his wife Taide Olga Flores Rivas Zárate showing her struggles through color choices and facial expressions.
 The shared difficulties of painter and wife can be seen in the portrait Rufino and Olga, circa 1934, where the couple appears broken by life's obstacles.

 Tamayo also painted murals, some of which are displayed inside Palacio Nacional de Bellas Artes opera house in Mexico City, such as Nacimiento de la nacionalidad (Birth of the Nationality, 1952).

 Tamayo was known to have a couple of protégé who he privately taught.
-Francisco Toledo & Veronica Ruiz de Velasco who were both in the National Museum of Modern Art.
+Francisco Toledo and Veronica Ruiz de Velasco who were both in the National Museum of Modern Art.